andrewwutw/build-djgpp/README.md

-## Building DJGPP cross compiler on Windows, Mac OSX, Linux and FreeBSD.
+## Build gcc cross compiler on Windows, Mac OSX, Linux and FreeBSD.

-build-djgpp : Build DJGPP cross compiler and binutils on Windows (MinGW/Cygwin), Mac OSX, Linux and FreeBSD.

-### Prebuilt binary files

-If you don't want build DJGPP by yourself, you can download prebuilt DJGPP binary files for MinGW, OSX and Linux from GitHub Release page.

-### Requirement
+### Requirements

-Before running this script, you need to install these programs first :
+Before running this script, you need to install these programs first:

 * g++
 * gcc